Framber Valdez: 2022

-Valdez tied his season-high with seven strikeouts over seven innings versus the Texas Rangers on May 19, allowing one run on six hits to lead a 5–1 win.
+On April 7, 2022, Valdez won his debut as an Opening Day starting pitcher, recording 6 2/3 scoreless innings in a 3–1 game.
 He achieved his first nine-inning complete game on May 30 versus the Athletics at Oakland Coliseum, a two-hitter and 5–1 Astros win.
-On July 3, Valdez reached a new career-high 13 strikeouts, among five walks in six innings in a start versus the Angels.
+On July 3, Valdez set a new career-high with 13 strikeouts in a start versus the Angels.
 Twelve consecutive outs Valdez produced were via strikeout, supplanting the franchise record of nine previously accomplished by Don Wilson, Randy Johnson, and Gerrit Cole (twice).
-Valdez' 13 were the first of 20 Astros strikeouts, establishing a franchise record for a nine-inning game.
+Valdez' 13 strikeouts were the first of 20 for the team, establishing a franchise record for a nine-inning game.

-Valdez was named to the MLB All-Star Game at Dodger Stadium, his first career selection.
+Valdez was named to the MLB All-Star Game at Dodger Stadium.
 His 2.64 ERA ranked second on the Astros' staff and he also had pitched two complete games, tying for the major league lead.
 He pitched in the third inning of the All-Star Game, retiring all three batters faced, and received the win when the American League scored the go-ahead run after he had finished.
-Valdez became the first in Astros history to receive the win in an All-Star Game, and the first to receive any kind of decision since Roger Clemens in 2004.
+Valdez became the first in Astros history to receive the win in an All-Star Game, and the first to receive a decision since Roger Clemens in 2004.